ianmorgan/graph-store/docs/index.md

 of every change.

 The inbuilt query model is quite limited, as this solution is aimed for applications built using DDD and CQRS principles.
-The intention is that is as more complex query models are required other services will monitor the event stream(s) to build dedicated views using the appropriate technology.
+The intention is that as more complex query models are required other services will monitor the event stream(s) to build dedicated views using the appropriate technology.